 We accounted for the presence of these individuals in the denominator by also considering them in the numerator when categorizing SNAP participating households by their composition.
 For example, we categorized a dwelling unit with two children in the SNAP household and an adult outside of the SNAP household who was disqualified for not meeting work requirements as a "single adult with children" rather than a "child-only" SNAP household.
-Disqualified members considered for household composition purposes were not included in counts of participating individuals.
+We did not include disqualified members considered for household composition purposes in counts of participating individuals.